Christ in Majesty with Scenes and Figures from the Old and New Testaments

 - Seraphim

-- the apostle John the Evangelist
+- St John the Evangelist, apostle

 Click here for other artworks at this site